Child euthanasia in Nazi Germany: Identification of victims and "peer review"

 These three received the registration forms in sequence, so that the third expert knew the assessment of his two predecessors.
 The decision over life or death of the child was taken only on the basis of the reporting form, without the experts having seen the child's medical records nor the child in person.
-If a child was assessed as a euthanasia case, the reviewers gave it a red "+" and conversely a blue "-" if it was screened out.
+If a child was assessed as a euthanasia case, the reviewers gave it a red "+" and conversely a blue "-" if they were screened out.
 If no clear decision was possible from the perspective of the evaluators a "B" for Beobachtung ("observation") was entered.
-These children were temporarily reprieved of euthanasia, but still committed to a "Special Children's Ward".
+These children were temporarily reprieved of euthanasia, but still committed to a "special children's ward".
 Following closer examination the local doctor then had to make an appropriate observation report to the National Committee.
 The decisive criteria for a "positive" assessment were the child's projected work and education disability.
-According to a statement by the senior doctor, Walter Schmidt, who ran the "Special Children's Ward" of the Eichberg Mental Hospital, 95% of the assigned children came with the authority to "treat", a euphemism for the killing.
+According to a statement by the senior doctor, Walter Schmidt, who ran the "special children's ward" of the Eichberg Mental Hospital, 95% of the assigned children came with the authority to "treat", a euphemism for the killing.
 Only the remaining 5% were observed and further investigated.

 Included on these forms was a section indicating the race of the patient, for which 'Jew' could be entered if applicable.
 Among the best preserved of these evaluation records belonged to an adult patient, "Klara B.", who was institutionalized at Am Steinhof, where the Children's Ward Am Spiegelgrund was also located.
 Highlighted in red pen are the terms "Jüdin" (Jew) and her diagnosis of "Schizophrenia".
 The red "+"s on the bottom left of her form marked her for euthanasia.
 She was transferred from the Vienna facility to Hartheim, where she was gassed on August 8, 1940, at the age of 31.